|La Baronnie Manoir||Self Catering||Saturday||3||6||3||2 cots available for babies|

-Bedroom 1 with dual aspect windows, king size bed, double ended bath, separate shower cubicle, basin/vanity unit and heated towel rail.
+Bedroom 1 with dual aspect windows (east and south), king size bed, double ended freestanding bath, separate shower cubicle, basin/vanity unit and heated towel rail.
 Large mirrored wardrobes and chest provide plenty of clothes storage.
 There is also a small safe.

-There is a toilet in the hall, part en suite in bedroom 1 with bath, shower and basin.
+There is a toilet in the hall, mainly for use by bedroom 1 guests, with bath, shower and basin located in a separate part of the main bedroom.
 Bedrooms 2 and 3 share an en suite.

 There is oil fired central heating throughout the porperty and also a wood burner in the lounge, although I don't anticipate either will be needed in the summer months!

 There is a large television with UK free to air channels, as well as French television.
-There is also a dvd player with a library of over 400 titles to choose from.
+There is also a DVD player with a library of over 500 titles to choose from.

 There are also several board games.